Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: LDP Spectroscopic Data

-In Figure~\ref{dzmag} we plot the LDP redshift precision and outlier rate dependence on $R$-band magnitude.
-The precision is constant, even at faint magnitudes.
-However, the outlier rate increases significantly for $R_{\rm AUTO}>21$.
-This increase reflects the larger number of $Q=2$ and $3$ spectra at these magnitudes (see \S\ref{sec:speccomplete}).
-The outlier rate is constant with magnitude for spectra of a given $Q$ value (although the number of outliers changes).
-We do not find any significant dependence of the redshift precision on $V-I$ color (Figure~\ref{dzcol}).
-We have the best statistics for the $Q=4$ redshifts (which make up most of our redshifts), and find a stable outlier fraction of $17\%$.
+In Figure~\ref{dzmag} we plot the LDP redshift accuracy and outlier rate dependence on $R$-band magnitude.
+The precision between the LDP redshifts and true spectroscopic redshifts is constant, even at faint magnitudes for the high-quality $Q=4$ spectra.
+Above $R_{\rm AUTO}>21$, we see a large increase in the number of $Q=2$ and $3$ spectra, which results in a significant increase in outlier rate.
+The outlier rate is constant with magnitude for spectra of a given $Q$ value.
+We do not find any significant dependence of the redshift accuracy on $V-I$ color (Figure~\ref{dzcol}).
+The objects with $Q=4$ redshifts make up most of our redshift catalog and have a stable outlier fraction of $12\%$.

-From Figures~\ref{zvz} and \ref{dzmag}, it is apparent that the outliers in LDP redshift are skewed towards lower redshift values (i.e., the LDP fits a lower redshift than the ``true" one).
+From Figures~\ref{zvz} and \ref{dzmag}, it is apparent that the outliers in LDP redshift are skewed toward lower-redshift values (i.e., the LDP fits a lower redshift than the ``true" one).
 Although the outlier rate does not depend on galaxy color, we find a significant dependence on [OII] emission.
 Being relatively close to the Balmer break, the blending of the two spectral features ``drags" the break to a lower redshift, consistent with the bias evident in Figure~\ref{zvz}.
-When we consider $Q=4$ LDP spectra, we find that galaxies with [OII] equivalent widths (EWs) of $\sim5$\AA\ have an outlier rate of $35\%$, more than double the outlier rate for all galaxies ($17\%$).
+When we consider $Q=4$ LDP spectra, we find that galaxies with [OII] equivalent widths (EWs) of $\sim5$\AA\ have an outlier rate of $35\%$, almost triple the outlier rate for all galaxies ($12\%$).
 Moreover, at both higher and lower EWs, the outlier rate drops.
-This can be understood as galaxies with weaker [OII] emission not suffering from this blend ``dragging" the Balmer break to a lower redshift, while galaxies with stronger [OII] emission having lines that become the dominant redshift feature.
+This can be understood as galaxies with weaker [OII] emission not suffering from this blend ``dragging" the Balmer break to a lower redshift, while galaxies with stronger [OII] emission have lines that become the dominant redshift feature.
 Therefore, we are more likely to miss cluster galaxies that have modest [OII] emission at an outlier rate twice as high as for the full galaxy population, or $\sim4\%$ of the cluster sample, and have an some enhanced contamination from field galaxies with modest [OII] emission at higher redshift.